Engineering applications for Term 1 2026 intake are due Sunday Week 10 of Term 3 (23rd of November).

 Requirements

-- Currently pursuing an undergraduate degree in Computer Science, Mechatronics, Computer Engineering, or a related field.
+- Currently pursuing a degree in Mechatronics, Computer Engineering, Computer Science, or a related discipline.

-- Proficiency in programming languages such as C/C++, Python, or embedded C.
+- Proficiency in programming languages such as C/C++ and Python.

-- Passion for renewable energy and sustainable automotive technologies is a bonus.
+- Passion for sustainable automotive technologies and real-world engineering innovation.

 Responsibilities